Godrej Industries

 -

-2025 - The company commits to achieve 100% RSPO certification of all palm product processing facilities by 2025.
-This is within 5 years.
+2030 - The company commits to achieve 100% RSPO certification of all palm product processing facilities by 2030.
+This is more than 5 years.

 -